(Last Updated on : 02-11-2016)

-was built on January 15, 1784.
+Asiatic Society was built on 15th of January, 1784.
 A meeting was held at the Fort William

-with thirty leading European citizens of Kolkata, presided over by the Chief Justice, Sir Robert Chambers of the Supreme Court
+with 30 leading European citizens of Kolkata, presided over by the Chief Justice, Sir Robert Chambers of the Supreme Court

 Central Municipal Building

 Central Municipal Building was built in 1872.
-This Municipal Office was built at a cost of Rs.
+This municipal office was built at a cost of Rs.
 1 lakh exclusive of the price of the land.
-Mr. Osmond of Mackintosh Burn & Co designed the building and the total cost of construction was 1.98 lakh.
+Mr. Osmond of Mackintosh Burn and Co. designed the building and the total cost of construction was 1.98 lakh.

-Netaji Bhawan was originally it was the house of Subash Chandra Bose
+Netaji Bhawan was originally the house of Subash Chandra Bose

 , also known as Netaji.
 The display in the museum includes a giant collection of photographs, personal belongings and letters of Netaji.
 The museum is also a place to do research on the International and National Politics.